 Outsourcing does fail.
-According to Statista, 50% of outsourced projects all over the world either fail outright or fail to meet the client’s requirement.
-The reasons for why outsourcing fails are varied: 76% believe that the core issue lies in the management effort of the vendor and hidden costs, 30% admitted there were communication problems within the vendor.
+According to Statista, 50% of outsourced projects all over the world either fail outright or fail to meet the client’s requirements.
+The reasons for why outsourcing fails are varied: 76% believe that the core issue lies in the management effort of the vendor and hidden costs, and 30% admitted there were communication problems within the vendor.
 And what about the most important aspect: finance?
-Riley Panko, a Marketing Communications Manager wrote on The Clutch “Less than 50% of outsourcing projects meet the expected financial objectives.
-Other business processes besides software development also get the mutual same modest results”.
+Riley Panko, a Marketing Communications Manager, wrote on The Clutch, “Less than 50% of outsourcing projects meet the expected financial objectives“.
+Other business processes besides software development also get the mutual same modest result.

 The ITC outsourcing market is now larger than ever: The global IT outsourcing market is predicted to rise by $98 billion by the year 2024, according to a compilation of IT outsourcing statistics on The Fortunly.
 Now, people stop asking questions like “Should I outsource” but instead, “How much should I outsource?”

 If it is THAT wonderful, why outsourcing fails?
-Why is the number of failures so high and yet people are still investing billions of US dollars onto it?
-Let’s find out the top 6 reasons explaining why outsourcing fails sometimes, and what we can do about it.
+Why is the number of failures so high, and yet people are still investing billions of US dollars in it?
+Let’s find out the top 6 reasons explaining why outsourcing fails sometimes and what we can do about it.

 Failure to define project expectations and objectives

 Clients, especially those whose core competencies are not IT, often underestimate the importance of providing clear-cut project requirements to their outsourcing partners.
-Every project has its own mission and failing to give the software outsourcing company the detailed pictures of what they have to do will surely affect both parties in terms of deliverable product and outcome.
+Every project has its own mission, and failing to give the software outsourcing company detailed pictures of what they have to do will surely affect both parties in terms of deliverable products and outcomes.

-The consequences here root from the unfamiliarity with the software development process.
+The consequences here root in the unfamiliarity with the software development process.
 This makes clients frequently change their orders, causing money and time wasted on non-prioritized features, delays, and cost overruns.
-Sometimes, clients who don’t really know what their systems need, demand a new and non-beneficial-business feature that increases the costs and extends the timeline of the project.
+Sometimes, clients who don’t really know what their systems need demand a new and non-beneficial-business feature that increases the costs and extends the timeline of the project.

 Knowing why outsourcing fails, what businesses can do here is to plan out concise standards and preferences with transparent and realistic goals.
-You will need your outsourcing provider to be on the same page as you have the same vision towards the future scenarios.
+You will need your outsourcing provider to be on the same page as you have the same vision toward future scenarios.

 Failure due to technical expertise insufficiency

-The main reason for outsourcing is to have a large pool of IT Talents of all levels and expertise, instead of hiring local permanent employees.
-However, if businesses are not careful enough, they may find themselves signing contracts with an IT service provider who lacks technical knowledge, expertise in software development and project estimation.
+The main reason for outsourcing is to have a large pool of IT Talents of all levels and expertise instead of hiring local permanent employees.
+However, if businesses are not careful enough, they may find themselves signing contracts with an IT service provider who lacks technical knowledge and expertise in software development and project estimation.

-What they can do is to evaluate the scale of the company, their fame, previous projects as well as industrial certificates and awards.
+What they can do is evaluate the scale of the company, its fame, and previous projects, as well as industrial certificates and awards.

 Failure to fine-tune the contract for the project

 A failure to include all relevant issues under the legal document can certainly lead to an unexpected dispute between the two parties.
-To prevent that, you need to write down all issues that can happen during the project period, from data and information ownership, final product ownership, communication structure and frequency to warranties dealing processes and methods.
+To prevent that, you need to write down all issues that can happen during the project period, from data and information ownership, final product ownership, communication structure, and frequency to warranty dealing processes and methods.